Make Natural Medicine’s “Polysporin”

-Polysporin is an antimicrobial wound care ointment that contains the chemical antibiotic Polymyxin B sulfate.
-You can make a simple yet potent herbal ointment that is as effective as the OTC antibiotic ointment for pennies, if you grow your own herbs.
+Polysporin is an antimicrobial wound care ointment that contains the chemical antibiotic Polymyxin B sulphate.
+You can make a simple yet potent herbal ointment that is as effective as the OTC antibiotic ointment for pennies if you grow your own herbs.
 But even if you have to buy the dried herbs, it’s still an inexpensive alternative.

 It’s safe enough for children.
 Use Natural Medicine’s “Polysporin-like” ointment for scrapes, cuts, bruises, and bites and for the times when kisses just aren’t enough.
 Of course, for serious injuries see your health professional.

 This herbal wound care ointment can be made with plants fresh from your garden.
 If you are making this from fresh herbs from your garden, double the amount of plant material.
 Allow the herbs to wilt slightly, before putting them in your jar.
 When making this herbal salve with fresh plant material you will have a less herbal concentration in the salve, as the moisture from the plants will dilute your infused oil.
 Your salve will still be beneficial, wound healing, and antimicrobial.

 If you are using dried herbs, just follow the recipe as written.
 This combination of herbs has a synergistic effect that soothes inflamed tissue while increasing the body’s own immune response to injury, which helps the body heal itself.

 If any of the herbs are unavailable to you, use what you have.
 That’s the beauty of herbal remedies — you can use the herbs you have growing around you.
 However, if you need a specific herb, try Mountain Rose Herbs or The Bulk Herb Store for quality, organic dried herbs for this recipe.